AlabicaCoff/JOINHUB/README.md

 Mini Project for Web Application Development Subject Final Project

-Web board for announcing the search for members to join activities. such as looking for football teammates. find a team to eat buffet.
+Web board for finding members to join activities. such as looking for football teammates. find a team to eat buffet.

 Using ASP.NET Core MVC and MySQL.